f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 ![ATV Demodulator plugin GUI Video scope](../../../doc/img/ATVDemod_pluginC_scope.png)

 This is a scope widget fed with the video signal.
 Controls of the scope are the same as with the ChannelAnalyzerNG plugin.
-Please refer to the [readme](https://github.com/f4exb/sdrangel/tree/master/plugins/channelrx/chanalyzerng) of this plugin for more details.
+Please refer to the [source folder](https://github.com/f4exb/sdrangel/tree/master/plugins/channelrx/chanalyzerng) of this plugin for more details.

 Note that the video signal is a real signal so the imaginary part is always null.
-In fact only the "Real" mode for the trace and trigger is interesting.
+Therefore only the "Real" mode for both the trace and the trigger is interesting.